11 week course: 16th January – 30th March 2023

 Go beyond the principles and dive into an overview of modelling, including the formulation, implementation and validation of techniques, along with good practices.

-What is impactibility and what does it mean for your population?
-Join this session to find out and learn the ability to interpret and evaluate impactibility analysis
+Join this session to find out and learn the ability to interpret and evaluate impactibility analysis.

 Once you’ve learned the principles and techniques of PHM, how can you tell if they’re working?
 This session looks at the need for evaluating PHM interventions and how you can measure their effectiveness in your area.